-The Physical Education and Recreation Centre consists of eight squash courts and a main building.
-The latter has a large gymnasium and ancillary practice rooms for fencing, table tennis, judo, weight-lifting and a physical fitness testing room.
-The Supervisor of Physical Recreation is responsible for the Centre and provides a recreational program for both students and staff.
-If you would like to take part in any of the programs contact the Supervisor on extension 3271.
+The Student Amenities and Recreation Unit provides a recreational program for students and staff at the Physical Education and Recreation Centre.
+The Centre consists of eight squash courts and a main building, the latter containing a large gymnasium and practice rooms for fencing, table tennis, judo, weight-lifting, karate and jazz ballet, also a physical fitness testing room.
+The recreational program includes intramurals, teaching/coaching, camping, and fitness testing.
+The Centre is located on the lower campus adjacent to High Street.
+The Supervisor of PERC may be contacted on extension 3271.